sjdv1982/seamless/installation.md

 where `<file>.yml` has one of the values below.

-In all cases, a conda environment `seamless-framework` is created.
+In all cases, a conda environment `seamless-framework` is created (OUTDATED).
 If you want to rename it (e.g. to compare different installations), you can do so with `conda rename -n seamless-framework ...`

 #### Possible conda installations

 `<file>.yml` can have the following values:

 - `seamless-exact-environment.yml`.
 This is the most compatible installation.
 This specifies the versions of Python and all packages to be exactly the same as in the Docker image.
-(For Seamless 0.11, this is Python 3.10.9).
+(For Seamless 0.12, this is Python 3.10).
 Note that Seamless is tested only with these package versions.
-The environment is 1.9 GB in size.
+The environment is 1.9 GB?? in size.

 - `seamless-framework-environment.yml`.
 This installs Python and all packages in the Docker image, but does not specify their versions.
-As of early 2023, this will install Python 3.11.
+As of mid 2024, this will install Python 3.12.
 Note that Seamless is *not* extensively tested with these Python/package versions: if you encounter a bug, switching to `seamless-exact-environment.yml` may solve it (a bug report is still welcome).
-The environment is ~2.1 GB in size.
+The environment is ~2.1 GB?? in size.

 - `seamless-mini-environment.yml`.
 Same as above, but will omit some packages.
 Not all Seamless tests and examples will work.
 Jupyter is no longer installed, and neither are packages such as scikit-learn, scipy, matplotlib or pandas.
 If you need those packages, you must install them yourself.
-The environment is ~410 MB in size.
+The environment is ~410 MB?? in size.

 - `seamless-micro-environment.yml`.
 Same as above, but this will install only the absolute minimum to run (most of) Seamless.
-As of early 2023, the environment contains 82 packages and is ~330 MB in size.
+As of mid 2024, the environment contains 82 packages?? and is ~330 MB?? in size.

 #### Post-installation